ludovys/tryvr/roadmap.md

 - ✅ Transformed GamesWithoutImages into a professional dashboard with data visualization based on Games Dashboard UI Kit
 - ✅ Integrated Figma MCP server for direct access to Figma designs from Cursor
 - ✅ Implemented the home page design from the Figma blog template with dark theme, featured posts, and modern UI
+- ✅ Secured API keys and sensitive information by using environment variables instead of hardcoded values

 ## Current Tasks
 - 🔄 Further optimize website performance